“The Mind Is Dead”: Bryan Johnson’s Algorithmic Living to Transform Your Health

 This is where Bryan Johnson’s provocation, “The mind is dead” caught my attention.
 On the surface, it sounds like something very extreme to say, and it’s clear he’s drawing parallels from Nietsche (“God is dead”).
 But if you stick with me in this post, I’ll explain why I’ve come to see it as a kind of mercy: if our minds are already overworked and prone to self-sabotage—more on this later—then maybe letting our minds “retire” from certain decisions can be viewed as an act of kindness.

-Today’s post is not about dissecting Bryan Johnson’s detailed health routine—I’ll cover that in a future article—but about exploring the deeper idea behind “the mind is dead” and what algorithmic living might mean for our daily choices.
-Algorithmic living simply means applying intentional, repeatable systems—personal “life algorithms”—to make healthier, more consistent decisions.
+Today’s post is not about dissecting Bryan Johnson’s detailed health routine but about exploring the deeper idea behind “the mind is dead” and what algorithmic living might mean for our daily choices.
+Algorithmic living applies these ideas in practice—using intentional, repeatable systems to make healthier, more consistent decisions with less reliance on willpower.

 An algorithm is a set of rules or steps that help you make decisions or solve problems—whether in computers or in life.
 Photo by Markus Spiske on Pexels.